Richard-Passos/fe-card-product-preview/README.md

 * HTML

 ## :rocket: Running the project
-To run the repository, it is recommended to clone the project.
+To run the repository, it is recommended to clone it.

 ## :handshake: Collaborators
 <table>